 I fill my vegetarian stuffed zucchini with…zucchini!
 Along with black beans, chipotle peppers, tomatoes, and plenty of cheese for a simplified stuffed vegetable recipe everyone will love.
 While this recipe is especially fun with round, globe varieties, zucchini boats are excellent as well!

 How is summer treating you?
 Melted yet? 😉

 This is the time of year I’m so happy I have central air but I also NEED to enjoy all that fresh produce!
 Which makes me very happy to share today’s recipe.

-To make vegetarian stuffed zucchini, scoop out the inside of a zucchini then bake the squash until tender.
+To make vegetarian stuffed zucchini, scoop out the inside of a zucchini then bake until tender.
 Make a filling using the scooped out squash, black beans, tomatoes, spices, and cheese.
-Fill the zucchini and bake until the cheese is melted.
+Fill the vegetables and bake until the cheese is melted.